qtranslate/qtranslate-xt/modules/woo-commerce/README.md

 ## Description

+Enables multilingual framework for plugin [WooCommerce](https://wordpress.org/plugins/woocommerce/).

 This module was converted from the legacy plugin [WooCommerce & qTranslate-X](https://github.com/qTranslate-Team/woocommerce-qtranslate-x).

 ## Changelog ##

+Note: the following versions correspond to the legacy plugin and not this repo.

 ### 1.4 ###
 * Improvement: Mini-Cart cached in browser now changes the display language, when user changes the active language.
 Other browser's tabs will now also show mini-cart in new language regardless to what language they were originally displayed.
 Woocommerce shares single mini-cart object between all the tabs of browser in the same session.
 That is why mini-cart will be shown the same on all tabs in the last language chosen by user.